 The Capilene Cool Trail Shirt breathes very well.
 So far, I've worn it for hiking and backpacking in temperatures from 20 to 85 degrees F (-6 to 30 deg C).

 I really feel like the Capilene Cool Trail Shirt dries faster than my other regular hiking choices (an older polyester T-shirt and a Merino wool shirt bought to reduce stench).
 But that meant I had to “science” it up a bit...

-I soaked all three shirts (Capilene Cool Trail Shirt, merino wool, and Coolmax poly) until they were all saturated.
-Each was wrung out so almost no drips (three solid wringing each).
+I soaked all three shirts (Capilene Cool Trail Shirt, merino wool, and old favorite Coolmax poly) until they were all saturated.
+Each was wrung out so almost no drips (three solid wringings each).

 Here you go, proud backpacking nerds...

 Apologies for the lack of labels...X axis is minutes, Y is percent of dry shirt weight.
 Note that the Capilene Cool Trail Shirt initially held less water than the other two, so started at a disadvantage with less moisture to lose (although that would be an advantage on the trail).
 They all steadily declined, but the Cool Trail Shirt reached almost dry conditions (both in weight and feel) within the hour, while the other two, although pretty good, still showed some extra weight and more importantly felt damp to me while the Cool Trail T felt dry.

 The Capilene Cool Trail Shirt has no real features—it’s a simple tee, which is perfect.
 No pockets or gimmicks to get in the way—just function.